-- If you choose Amazon EC2, you'll need to enter the AMI ID (Amazon Machine Image ID) for the virtual instance you want to attach.
+- For Amazon EC2: Enter the AMI ID (Amazon Machine Image ID) for the virtual instance you want to attach.

-- If you choose Microsoft Azure, you'll need to enter the Image name for the virtual instance you want to attach.
+- For Microsoft Azure: Enter the Image name for the virtual instance you want to attach.

 Deleting a VM Image

 To delete a VM image: